jlucking2023/github.io/README.md

 AWS Services:
 1. S3 - stores the incoming data files as well as the Apache Parquet Files
 2. Lambda
-3. Step Functions: executes the Collect to Cleanse and the Cleanse to Consume Glue Jobs
+3. Step Functions: executes the Collect to Cleanse, the Cleanse to Consume, and the Entity Match Glue Jobs
 4. Glue
 5. DynamoDB
 6. Athena